Hannah Sharts

-Hannah Michele Sharts (born August 1, 1999) is an American professional soccer player who plays as a center back for USL Super League club Lexington SC.
+Hannah Michele Sharts (born August 1, 1999) is an American professional soccer player who plays as a center back for Serie A club Parma.
 She played college soccer for the UCLA Bruins and the Colorado Buffaloes before starting her professional career with European clubs KuPS, Stjarnan, and Racing Power FC.
+She has also previously been a member of USL Super League club Lexington SC, winning both the league championship and the Players' Shield in 2026.

 Early life

 Sharts was born in Simi Valley, California, but grew up in the nearby town of Newbury Park.
 At the age of 4, she joined her first AYSO team, which her mother coached.
 Sharts eventually started playing with Slammers FC and also was a member of multiple California ODP teams, including the 2015 ODP All-Star squad.
 She earned four varsity letters at Westlake High School and won three league titles with the team.
 Sharts herself received multiple individual honors, including one defensive MVP and two Marmonte League MVP awards.

 College career

 UCLA Bruins

 During her search for a college, Sharts prioritized schools in California.
 She ended up staying particularly close to home, signing with a school only thirty minutes away from her neighborhood: UCLA.
 She redshirted her first year of NCAA eligibility and took to the field for the first time as a college sophomore.
 Once on the pitch, she struggled to find playing time, making 6 appearances and only recording 61 minutes of action.
 Craving more on-field opportunities and growing disillusioned with UCLA's team environment, Sharts chose to enter the transfer portal at the end of her redshirt freshman season.